 When completing the bankruptcy forms, you must provide the value of each item of your personal property, such as cars, furniture, jewelry, and the like.
-You will list these values on Schedule B of the bankruptcy forms, as well as a few other forms.
+You will list these values on Schedule A/B of the bankruptcy forms, as well as a few other forms.

-You can use different methods for valuing your household goods, including furnishings, clothing and electronics, depending on what best fits your situation.
+You can use different methods for valuing your household goods, including furnishings, clothing, and electronics, depending on what best fits your situation.

-Jewelry, Furs and Collectibles
+Jewelry, Furs, Artwork, and Collectibles